DanielFrankVW/UrlShortener/README.md

 - A newly created UrlShortener is empty:
     - The size is empty `size(): Int` returns 0
 - There is a method which can be called to shorten an url `shorten(long: String): String`:
-    - The size increases to 1
+    - The size increases by 1
     - The shortened urls should start with https://sho.rt
     - The shortened url should follow the format https://sho.rt/ID, the format of the id is free to choose.
       Hint: think about using an ascending number.